patricia-tirolla/Loppis-sys/README.md

 > [!TIP]
 > You can set `JWT_SECRET` and run the server in a single command.
 > Example: `JWT_SECRET=secret npm start`
 5. The API should be running on PORT 3001.
+You can also check the api-docs at address `http://localhost:3001/api-docs/`

 ### FrontEnd Setup